 Organizational culture is defined as the expectation of the organization towards its employees and from itself, the philosophy it carries, the values that it embodies, and its interactions with each of the stakeholders.
 They are a bunch of customs, traditions, and beliefs that the company wants to emulate everywhere without any aberration.
 It also includes aspects like the logo, systems, symbols, language, habits and so on.
 In short, organizational culture is how the company views itself and wants the outside world to view it.

-Does culture change often?
+Does organizational culture definition change often?

 While some of the things that are ‘written’ down as culture in organizations might look practical on paper, sometimes, there are aspects like courage, empathy, belief and more which has a much stronger impact on the culture.
 People, more often than not, can go astray.
 People are not always tuned to look out for the greater good but for themselves where they can gain the most.
 In such an environment, it is important that the organizational culture is deeply ingrained into the minds of the employees.